-The following are the Association's requirements for replacing windows in residential units:
+The following are the Association requirements for replacement of windows in residential units:

-- Window frames, grids, and capping must be white. - The window opening may not be adjusted inward by any devices to allow the use of standard sized windows. - Glass must be clear on all windows; white or colored glass will not be permitted. - Windows must have grids with a minimum width of 7/16 inch and a maximum width of 3/4 inch. - Windows must be 1H2V (one horizontal, two vertical), which equates to six over six panes. - Capping around windows must be PVC textured aluminum coil or vinyl.
-Homeowners are encouraged to have contractors install the window capping in such a manner as to provide a "reveal edge" or a "recessed edge" between the capping and the brick.
+- Window frames, grids and capping will be white. - The window opening may not be adjusted inward, outward, or enlarged by any devices to allow the use of standard sized windows. - Glass will be clear on all windows; white or colored glass will not be permitted. - Windows will have beveled edge grids with a minimum width of 7/16-inch and a maximum width of 3/4-inch. - Windows will be 1H2V (one horizontal; two vertical) which equates to six over six. - Capping around windows must be PVC textured aluminum coil or vinyl.
+Homeowners are encouraged to have their contractor install the window capping in such a manner as to provide a "reveal edge" or a "recessed edge" between the capping and the brick.
 This will allow for the installation of a proper caulking joint.